The Hip Bone is a large unusual flat bone in the region of hip. It’s created by the fusion of 3 primary bones- the ilium, the ischium, and the pubis.

 Dorsal section is split by a ridge into inner and outer sloping surfaces:

-- Outer sloping surface provides origin to gluteus maximus muscle.
+- Outer sloping surface supplies origin to gluteus maximus muscle.

-- Inner sloping surface provides origin to erector spinae muscle.
+- Inner sloping surface supplies origin to erector spinae muscle.

 The lower end of ilium creates the upper 2-fifth of acetabulum.